-One of the most pleasant things to do in Paris during the summers in Paris is a stroll down the Parisian canals.
-Canal Saint-Martin is a cultural hub and one of the most popular places in Paris whilst Bassin de La Villette – Canal de l’Ourcq have a more local feeling, and they a great place to go for a break from sightseeing.
+One of the most pleasant things to do in Paris in the summer is strolling down the Parisian canals.
+Canal Saint-Martin is a cultural hub and one of the most popular places in Paris, while Bassin de La Villette – Canal de l’Ourcq has a more local feeling.
+They both are great places to go for a break from sightseeing.

-Why not try a Canal Cruise too?
-Navigate along the canal locks and through mysterious tunnels whilst learning more about this picturesque area of Paris.
+Why not try a Canal Cruise?
+Navigate through the canal locks and mysterious tunnels while learning more about this picturesque area of Paris.

 6. ENJOY THE LONGER EVENINGS (AND PARIS BY NIGHT)

-In summer the sun is out in Paris up to 9 pm – and sometimes even later.
-Make the most of the longer evenings and enjoy the sights of Paris – most of the attractions and parks have longer opening hours during the summer season so you can plan your itinerary right into nightfall.
-Then, it is time to head to one of the best rooftop bars in Paris for an aperitif or two, before enjoying Paris at night.
+In summer, the sun is out in Paris up to 9 pm, and sometimes even later.
+Also, most of the attractions and parks in Paris have longer opening hours during the summer season, so you can plan your itinerary right into nightfall.

 7. CATCH MUSIC, THEATER, OR CINEMA OUTSIDE

-Summer in Paris kicks off with the Music Festival (21 June) with many street performances and small concerts in bars.
-This summer there will be a lighter version but we are sure it will be also fun!
+Summer in Paris kicks off with the Fête de la Musique or Music Festival (always on 21 June), with many street performances and small concerts in bars.

-Set in the beautiful Parc Floral, Paris Jazz Festival (3-26 July) blends great jazz with nature whilst Chopin lovers will head to Parc de Bagatelle for his annual festival (20 June to 14 July).
+What to do in Paris this summer?
+Set in the beautiful Parc Floral, Paris Jazz Festival (28 June to 6 September 2023) blends great jazz with nature, while Chopin lovers will head to Parc de Bagatelle for his annual festival (7 June to 14 July 2023).

-When the dusk falls, one of the favorite outdoor activities in Paris is to watch a movie under the stars at Parc de la Villette, in Paris 19.
-Le Cinéma en Plein Air (Open Air Cinema) is a cultural festival proposing new releases and cult films from France and all around the world, with a different theme each year.
+When dusk falls, one of the favorite outdoor activities in Paris is to watch a movie under the stars at Parc de la Villette in Paris 19.
+Le Cinéma en Plein Air (Open Air Cinema, 19 July to 20 August 2023) is a cultural festival proposing new releases and cult films from France and worldwide, with a different theme each year.